SolitonAI/systemlink-ml-examples/README.md

 The notebooks will cover the following:
 - Using SystemLink's Python APIs to query and load data from SystemLink Server.
 - Data prepration and training an ML model to classify wavefroms.
-- Deploying a trained model in SystemLink to classify wavefroms.
+- Deploying a trained model in SystemLink to classify waveforms.

 #### Dataset used:
-The notebooks uses the wafer dataset, which is a public dataset available here : http://www.timeseriesclassification.com/description.php?Dataset=Wafer
+The notebooks use the wafer dataset, which is a public dataset available here: http://www.timeseriesclassification.com/description.php?Dataset=Wafer

 #### Model used:
-The notebooks uses a simple neural network model just for demonstration.
+The notebooks has a simple neural network model just for demonstration.
 It is not an optimized model for this dataset.

 ### Learn More:
-To learn more about leveraging SystemLink for Machine Learning, visit : https://www.solitontech.com/systemlink-for-machine-learning/
+To learn more about leveraging SystemLink for Machine Learning, visit: https://www.solitontech.com/systemlink-for-machine-learning/